 Demystifying the ‘I’ in LGBTQI+

-By Chris Breen (Senior Lecturer, School of Health and Social Care, College of Health and Science)
+By Lexi Breen (Senior Lecturer, School of Health and Social Care, College of Health and Science)

 In 2015 as an incidental finding at the age of 50 I found out I was intersex and had XXY Chromosomes, I was initially surprised and concerned, but the more I learned about it, the more it explained the way I looked, felt, some developmental and health issues I had experienced and why I’m now being monitored and treated for other medical conditions.
 Although I have had a generally healthy and happy life, it does make me wonder what difference it would have made if it had been diagnosed earlier and suspect it would affect some of my life choices.